 - Sores on the face, arms, or legs that are the result of picking

 Among these signs, methamphetamine also poses other health risks:

 - Nasal damage from snorting

 - Increased risk of heart problems, including heart attack

 While methamphetamine can be tested using a standard drug test, the damage that it can do will likely only be noticed when it is almost too late for a user.
 This powerful stimulant drug has a way of ravaging a body like few other drugs.
-If the help is not immediately sought for a methamphetamine addict then jails, institutions, or death are the most probable outcomes for the users of this toxic drug.
+If help is not immediately sought for a methamphetamine addict, then jails, institutions, or death are the most probable outcomes for the users of this toxic drug.